cleentfaar/slack-cli/README.md

 ### Quick look

-Sending a message to a Slack channel
+Sending a message to a Slack channel (in this case '#general')
 ```sh
 $ slack.phar chat:post-message general "Hello world!"
 ```